Learn how to decorate a Christmas tree start to finish including ten simple Christmas tree hacks for a stunning tree.

 I haven’t gotten it set up quite yet, but this tutorial looks pretty handy.

-It may not be quite to the level of the ones in magazines, but I think it’s pretty beautiful.
+It may not be quite to the level of the ones in magazines, but I’m quite happy with it!

 Christmas Tree Storage